dbeniamin/1-100_PythonCode_Challenge/README.md

 - Make sure you use OS module for the keys or hard-code your keys in the code file.
 - The project is a mix of API calls, search, add to db, buttons and layout using python code.

+**13.11.2024 → day 65 - Web Design School** - Web design principles.
+- Breakdown of the color theory that is applicable when you design Web pages and / or applications.

 ### Contributing: